Lambda Expressions

 Description

-Lambda expressions in Jac create anonymous functions with a concise syntax, perfect for short function definitions that you need to use inline or pass as arguments.
+Lambda expressions in Jac create anonymous functions with a concise syntax, suitable for short function definitions used inline or passed as arguments.

 What are Lambda Expressions?

 Lambda expressions are a way to create small, unnamed functions without using the full def syntax.
-They're ideal for simple operations that you only need once, like transforming data in a map or filter operation.
+They are ideal for simple operations that are used once, such as transforming data in a map or filter operation.

 Basic Lambda Syntax